docploy/site/docploy/docs/components/snippet.md

 description: Use the Snippet component to display code from different files
 ---

-The Snippet can import code from different files and display it in a code block with syntax highlighting and tabs.
+The Snippet can import code from different files and display them in a code block with syntax highlighting and tabs.

 A core Docploy principle is making sure code snippets always work and stay up-to-date.

-In the examples throughout this document, you will see code is defined in a unit testing framework with tests about how the code works.
+In the examples throughout this page, code is defined in a unit testing framework so we can test that the code works.
-Since Docploy is tightly integrated with your codebase's CI platform, we can test that your code runs successfully.
+Since Docploy is tightly integrated with GitHub Actions, we can test that each code snippet runs successfully.

 ## Add your code to files

-In this example, the `Snippet` component imports code from two files.
+In this example, the `snippet` component imports code from two files, one Javascript file and one Python file.
-A `Snippet` only imports code between `[start]` and `[code]` comments in each file.
+A `snippet` only imports code between `[start]` and `[code]` comments in each file.
+It is important we hide the testing details and only show the important code to the user.

 {% callout
   type="note"